Covariant conservation laws, local invariance and Noether's second theorem: Introduction

 Noether's two theorems \cite{noe} concern integrals of local functions that are invariant under groups of transformations.
 Noether's first theorem states that ``for each {\sl global} parameter of the group involved in the invariance of an integral, there is a current whose divergence is a combination of the Lagrange expressions resulting from this integral''.
 Noether's second theorem states that ``for each {\sl local} parameter of the group involved in the invariance of an integral, there exists a relation between its Lagrange expressions (and possibly their derivatives)''.

-Noether herself was mainly interested in variational problems, that is, when the integral involved in the theorems corresponds to the action of a physical theory and the equations of motion are obtained by setting the Lagrange expressions (which she represented by the letter $\psi$) equal to zero: ``(...)
-Passing over from these identities to the corresponding variation problem, i.e., putting $\psi=0$ (...)''.
-In this case, the divergence of the currents in Noether's first theorem vanishes on-shell, that is, when the Lagrange expressions are set to zero, or the equations of motion are satisfied, which we shall represent by the symbol $\sim$.
-Then, Noether's first theorem provides equations of continuity, such as the conservation of the energy-momentum tensor $T^{\mu\nu}$
+When the integral in both Noether's theorems is the action for a physical theory, the equations of motion are obtained by setting the Lagrange expressions to zero.
+In this case, Noether's first theorem provides equations of continuity, such as the conservation of the energy-momentum tensor $T^{\mu\nu}$ or the conservation of charge, respectively